SashaMkrv/godot-4.2.1-text-adventure/NavigationOnly/README.md

-# (Almost) No State Prototype
+# (Almost) Stateless Text-Adventure Prototype

 What it says on the tin.
-This prototype comes with text-adventures that are essentially stateless, beyond keeping track of which room the player is in.
+This prototype comes with an editor and player for text-adventures that are essentially stateless, beyond keeping track of which room the player is in.

 It's a tiny engine for making tiny text adventures and playing them.
 You can